yiisoft/di/README.md

 array of *definitions*.
 The array keys are usually interface names.
 It will then use these definitions to create an object whenever that type is requested.
 This happens for example when fetching a type directly from the container somewhere in the application.
-But objects are also created implicitely if a definition has a dependency to another definition.
+But objects are also created implicitly if a definition has a dependency to another definition.

 Usually a single container is used for the whole application.
 It is often